...Ah, this preschool is just right.

 Uncover the True Pain

-It’s critically important in your discovery conversations that you uncover the true pain.
+It’s critically important in the discovery conversations that you uncover the true pain.
 It’s often not the first thing they tell you (Julian being pushed), rather it’s deeper (Julian’s separation anxiety).
 So keep pressing.
 Don’t open up the folder until you know exactly what the pains are.
 Then tailor your demo around those particular, personal pains.
 Afterward, prescribe your solution with confidence, and your close rates will skyrocket.

 Practice Makes Performance